Current page

 Robotic-Assisted Minimally Invasive Procedures:

-State-of-the-art robotic surgery for prostate cancer and other urological conditions, ensuring precision and reduced recovery time.
+State-of-the-art robotic surgery for prostate cancer and other urological conditions when surgery is the appropriate step, with precision and reduced recovery time.

-Counseling, preventive strategies, and lifestyle modifications to improve overall health.
+Counselling, preventive strategies, and lifestyle guidance that support overall health.

-Collaboration with radiologists, oncologists, and nutritionists for complete cancer management.
+Collaboration with radiologists, oncologists, and pathologists for complete cancer management at Max Healthcare.

 Conclusion

-Prostate cancer screening is a critical component of men’s health.
-Misconceptions and myths should not prevent men from taking proactive steps.
+Prostate cancer screening is a critical component of men's health.
+Myths should not prevent men from taking proactive steps.

-• Note your symptoms, their duration, and any family history of prostate cancer
+• Note family history of prostate or breast cancer

-• Bring a family member or partner to the consultation for support and clarity
+• Bring a family member or partner for shared decision-making